-A partial parallel taxiway serving the west side of Runway 13-31 is also depicted on the development plan.
+A parallel taxiway serving the west side of Runway 13-31 is also depicted on the development plan.
 This taxiway would allow aircraft access leading to aviation development on the west side of the airport.
-Located 400 feet from the runway centerline, the proposed taxiway exceeds FAA criteria for runway-to-parallel taxiway separation requirements for ARC D-II design criteria.
+Located 400 feet from the runway centerline, the proposed taxiway complies with FAA criteria for runway-to-parallel taxiway separation requirements for ARC D-III design criteria.
 Entrance/exit taxiways serving the west side of the parallel runway would mirror those provided on the east side of the runway.

 The development plan also depicts the extension of the proposed parallel taxiway associated with Runway 13-31 to the south serving the southern portion of Runway 17-35.
 This taxiway would be located 300 feet from Runway 17-35 (centerline to centerline), which satisfies ARC B-II standards.
-Furthermore, ultimate taxiway development is also shown in the southeast portion of the airport connecting the Runway 31 and Significant improvements 35 ends. would be needed to this area prior to constructing the taxiways, which most likely would occur beyond the long term planning period of this study.
+Furthermore, ultimate taxiway development is also shown in the southeast portion of the airport connecting the Runway 31 and 35 ends.
+Significant improvements would be needed to this area prior to constructing the taxiways, which most likely would occur beyond the long term planning period of this study.
 Medium intensity taxiway lighting (MITL) should be applied to all active taxiways at the airport during the planning period.

 The current hold position markings associated with Runways 13-31 and 17-35 are marked 250 feet and 200 feet, respectively, from each runway centerline.
-These locations meet the design standards for each runway.
+As previously discussed, hold lines associated with Runway 13-31 should be relocated to 256 feet from the runway centerline to account for the standard of relocating hold lines one foot for each additional 100 feet above sea level to meet FAA standards for approach category D aircraft.